doodybrains/oss-final-project/final_presentation.md

 @nicolaspe : I would love to continue contributing to the project, specially by bringing an activist community to it and have active users on it.

+@emmarae: i would also love to continue contributing. these kinds of projects, which to me fall under the umbrella of other and postive ways of being online, are ones that i really care about and if i could i would spend all my time making them happen!